Disclaimer: Originally published in November 2017. It is being republished since it still remains an interesting topic till today.

 Strangers are like friends.

-Renowned Japanese Haiku poets have enchanted their readers through a glorified imagery of illuminated spring blossoms and their overwhelming impermanence.
+Renowned Japanese Haiku poets have enchanted their readers through glorified imagery of illuminated spring blossoms and their overwhelming impermanence.
 The symbolism of appreciating the fleeting wonders of blossomed pink buds spread around the globe from Japan to US, Korea, Sweden and many countries.

 India joined the burgeoning fad last year with the inception of the Cherry Blossom Festival in Shillong.
 I decided to experience the thriving frenzy and live the philosophical gaze by attending the natural splendor.